-Ellen started running aged 28 although was not as enthusiastic then because of the climate she lived in and the low profile women’s running had in 1980.
+Ellen started running aged 28 although was not as enthusiastic then.
+The climate she lived in was bot as welcoming and women’s running had a low profile in 1980.
 She returned to it in 2004 in her early 50s.

 - Top placings in national events

 - Six Golds in 2014 State Senior athletics games

 - Placings in 42 racesof 5 km or more

 By this time she had turned vegan.
 Her sister had been diagnosed with breast cancer for the second time and Ellen had suffered a serious diet-related colon blockage.
 In 1980 she made what she felt were necessary changes.
 All her adult relatives had serious health issues, which included breast cancer affecting her mother, both sisters and aunt.
 As a reporter she’d seen some horrific animal abuse, so the change was welcome to her.

 Since starting running she has acheived a placing in her age group in 42 races.

 However, Ellen feels more effective over shorter distances.
 Despite 30 top three placings in 5k and 10k races, she has been competing at the shorter distances.

 In 2013 she competed in the USA Nationals and was placed in the top 20 in four events (100m, 200m, 400m and 1500m).
 This included 7th in the 1500 metres (read more here).